randomwalker-io/random_walker/development.md

 5. Confidence Builder
    Step by step increase the time and distance of the program.

+### Algorithm

+The algorithm consists of several probability layers which reflects the preference, profile and type of travel for generating the location.

+* Prior Layer - A default layer
+* Learning Layer - A layer which learns from past experience of the Walker.
+* Feasible Layer - Layer reflecting the feasible location
+* Location Bias Layer - A layer promoting the collection of data for OSM.
+* Safety Layer - A layer which reflects the safety rating of the locations.

 ## Inspiration
 A blog functionality to share location and moments of adventure.